magnetilo/zosimolab/README.md

 ## Parsing Ustructured PDFs and Information Extraction from Documents

 ### Description:
 For [Demokratis](https://www.demokratis.ch/), I helped to make Legislative Consultation PDFs more accessible and interactive by parsing them into a structured data form using AI.
-I employed an evaluation driven development approach, that helps to navigate tha landscape of innumerable possible parsing solutions.
+I employed an evaluation driven development approach, that helps to navigate the landscape of innumerable possible parsing solutions.

 ### Methods:
 * **Evaluation driven Generative AI**: Constructing numeric and visual evaluation metrics using Python's difflib and tracking experiment code and results in MLflow.